pagkly/Zed/Investopedia3/What Is a Proportional Tax.md

 What Is a Proportional Tax?
 ## What Is a Proportional Tax?

 A proportional tax is an income tax system that levies the same percentage tax to everyone regardless of income.
 A proportional tax is the same for low, middle, and high-income taxpayers.
-Proportional taxes are sometimes referred to as [flat taxes](https://www.investopedia.com/terms/f/flattax.asp).
+Proportional taxes are sometimes referred to as [[flat taxes]](https://www.investopedia.com/terms/f/flattax.asp).

-In contrast, a [progressive tax](https://www.investopedia.com/terms/p/progressivetax.asp) or [marginal tax](https://www.investopedia.com/terms/m/marginaltaxrate.asp) system adjusts tax rates progressively by income.
+In contrast, a [[progressive tax]](https://www.investopedia.com/terms/p/progressivetax.asp) or [[marginal tax]](https://www.investopedia.com/terms/m/marginaltaxrate.asp) system adjusts tax rates progressively by income.
 Low-income earners are taxed at a lower rate than high-income earners.

 ### Key Takeaways